fhdsl/NIH_Data_Sharing/docs/01-intro.md

 To determine if your research requires compliance with other policies that may influence how you share your data, take this [quiz](https://sharing.nih.gov/other-sharing-policies/which-policies-apply-to-my-research).

+## During Grant Applications

+### Which Grant Mechanisms {#no-sharing}
-## What grant mechanisms don't require compliance with the DMS policy?  {#no-sharing}
+🤔 What grant mechanisms don't require compliance with the DMS policy?

 The DMS Policy applies to all research that generates [scientific data](#scientific-data), including: